fetch-auto/node-config-cryptex/README.md

 ## Dependencies

-We use async/await so node 8 and up is required.
+Node 6 and up is supported